ElektraInitiative/libelektra/scripts/README.md

 2. Full Text Search:
    - `kdb find-tools -n NAME` to search for a script name.
    - `kdb find-tools -b BRIEF` to search for a short text.
-   - `kdb find-tools -a AUTHOR` to search for a author.
+   - `kdb find-tools -a AUTHOR` to search for an author.
    - `kdb find-tools -d DATE` to search for a creation date.
    - `kdb find-tools -e EXECUTE` to search for a type.